ATV Regional Trail Connector Pilot

 ATV enthusiasts can find a new opportunity for riding trails in northcentral Pennsylvania that comprise the ATV Regional Trail Connector Pilot.

-As the term “pilot” suggests, the Regional Trail Connector is a new program that connects ATV riding opportunities on existing trails overseen by different governing authorities.
+As the term “pilot” suggests, the Regional Trail Connector is a new program that connects ATV riding opportunities on existing routes and trails overseen by different governing authorities.

 ATV riders will have the unique opportunity for long-distance travel by permit on: